 Study

-Recognition of degrees, sustainable and environmentally focused education To guarantee the best possible education for their citizens, the Benelux countries are joining forces to contribute to a European higher education area.
+Recognition of degrees and professional qualification, the Benelux countries are joining forces to contribute to a European higher education area.

 When planning your professional life, you should be able to focus on your studies, and there should be no need to worry about whether your degree is valid in another country.
 The Benelux Union has worked to ensure that this is the case across the three Benelux countries and, more recently, in the Baltic States.